 If you want to know what kind of exclusivity you’ll have in operating a franchise in your particular area, pay close attention to Item 12.
 It’s designed to provide you with exact specifications for territories, areas, and operational coverage.

 Time to perk up your senses—this is a section where you’ll really want to focus.
 Item 19 deals with a franchisor’s financial performance and standing.
-Any claims made about sales, income or profits must be disclosed in Item 19 and no other spoken or written claims about financial performance are allowed if they don’t also appear in Item 19.
+Any claims made about sales, income, or profits must be disclosed in Item 19.
+Additionally, no other spoken or written claims about financial performance are allowed if they don’t also appear in Item 19.
 It’s best to review this section with professional legal and/or accounting help.

-If you’d like to get started on an entrepreneurial journey of your own, FranNet of Canada can help you get started with the franchise investigative process.
+If you’d like to get started on an entrepreneurial journey of your own, our FranNet consultants can help you get started with the franchise investigative process.
 With consultants serving every Canadian province, there’s a representative near you, who also lives and works in your area.
-To find your local province consultant, simply follow this link and select “Canada” on the FranNet Franchise Consultant Directory page of our website.
+Schedule a free consultation today!